Search

 There is no legal restriction on who can instil eye drops to a person.
 The law only restricts supply of the drops.

-You are responsible for the instillation of eye drops and so, if you decide to delegate this to another member of staff, you must be on the premises whilst this is being done so you can intervene if necessary.154 You are responsible for the management of the patient and the work of the person to whom you have delegated the procedure.
-See section on Working with colleagues.
+You are responsible for the instillation of eye drops for your patients and so, if you delegate this to another member of staff, you must ensure that they are working under direction or appropriate supervision while this is being done167.
+You are responsible for the management of the patient and the work of the person to whom you have delegated the procedure.
+You should ensure appropriate recording and clinical governance of all drugs instilled by direction or appropriate supervision.

 In the course of your professional practice, you may sell or supply: